What is Muscular Dystrophy?

 - Deciduous teeth

-- UC-MSCs administered via IV and IM injection
+- UC-MSCs were delivered by IV and IM injection;

 Results:

-These findings suggest that MSC therapy could be a safe treatment option for DMD, showing potential in stabilizing muscle power without significant side effects.
+These results suggest MSC therapy may be a safe treatment option for DMD.
+MSC therapy is seeing potential in muscle power stabilization without adverse effects.

-While traditional treatments for muscular dystrophy focus on managing symptoms and slowing progression, stem cell therapy in India shows promise as a potential treatment.
-The study by Rajput et al. demonstrates the safety and potential efficacy of MSCs in treating DMD.
+Historically, interventions for muscular dystrophy have been limited to managing symptoms and slowing disease progression; however, stem cell therapy in India has the potential to affect clinical outcomes.
+The findings by Rajput et al. show us the safety and possible effectiveness of MSCs in DMD.